asu-cis-capstone/z-squad/AutomatedTests/ReadMe.txt

 3. after installing there should be a button on the top right of your web browser to pull up the interface
 4. open up the .html files in this folder through the IDE
 5. Enjoy the show

+notes:

+-redundantRegistration.html may fail due to the presence of macros attempting to move to login after registration.